 Eating a daily serving of cooked beans is linked with lower levels of "bad" low-density lipoprotein (LDL) cholesterol, according to new review study from researchers in Canada.

 "We found a 5 percent reduction in bad cholesterol with one serving of legumes a day over six weeks on average," said study co-author Vanessa Ha, a research coordinator at the Clinical Nutrition and Risk Factor Modification Center at St. Michael's Hospital in Toronto.

 One serving equals about three-quarters cup of cooked legumes.

 "When we compared beans, chickpeas, lentils and peas, we found no difference in the cholesterol-lowering effects of different types of legumes," Ha said.
-[Heart of the Matter: 7 Things to Know About Your Ticker]

 The researchers evaluated data collected from 26 clinical trials involving 1,037 men and women who were primarily middle-age.
 Some of the trials involved healthy adults, while others included participants who were at moderate risk for heart disease.